ConstantRobotics-Ltd/VStabiliser/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method designed to encode command to change any parameters of remote video stabiliser.
+The **encodeSetParamCommand(...)** static method designed to encode command to change any parameters of remote video stabiliser.
 To control a stabiliser remotely, the developer has to develop his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VStabiliser** class contains static methods for encoding the control commands.
 The **VStabiliser** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, VStabiliserParam id, float value);